viet34tqc/notebook/interview.md

 ## What is Temporary Dead Zone

 It is the area where a variable is inaccessible until it is declared.
-The variables declared with `let` and `const` are also hoisted like the var, they are both saved in memory before the code executions however they are not initialized
+The variables declared with `let` and `const` are also hoisted like `var`, they are both saved in memory before the code executions however they are not initialized
 When we try to access those variables before they are declared, JavaScript throws a `ReferenceError`

 ## Why do we need to put side effects in the `useEffect`

 With `useEffect`, we can control how the side effects run in the component.
 Normally, the side effects make the state change.
 So, if you put them outside the `useEffec` hook, it will lead to infinite re-render of the component.

-## Why we the callback in `useEffect` mustn't be async function
+## Why the callback in `useEffect` mustn't be async function

 Because async function return promise. `useEffect` hook isn't expecting us to return a promise.
 It expects us to return either nothing or a cleanup function.